ColonelMDoge/HiveNote/Project/docs/charter.md

 - Data must be stored securely.
 - Assumes one or more admins to manage either redundant or troll uploads.
 - Code coverage target of **>=80%** for core functions.
-- System where users are associated to individuale tables to represent a class.
+- System where users are associated to individual tables to represent a class.
 - Assumes text output will not exceed Discord maximum message length
 - All private keys and environment files will be excluded from Git repository.